Contact Us

 2024-04-18 Orchestration webinar 12

 The Network Management System (NMS) operates at a higher level, overseeing the network's overall performance and health.
 It manages the interconnections between network elements, ensuring seamless data flow and communication.
 The NMS is responsible for network-wide fault detection and resolution, performance monitoring, and capacity planning.
 It provides a holistic view of the network, allowing administrators to make informed decisions about network optimization and expansion.
-In an entanglement-based Advanced Secure Network, the NMS would manage entanglement distribution across the network, ensuring that entanglement links maintain high fidelity and low error rates.
+In an entanglement-based Quantum Network, the NMS would manage entanglement distribution across the network, ensuring that entanglement links maintain high fidelity and low error rates.
 It would handle the orchestration of entanglement swapping operations and the routing of quantum information through the network, optimizing the usage of entanglement-based resources.

 The Service Management System (SMS) translates user requirements into network services.
 The SMS ensures that the network can bridge the gap between what users want and what the network implements.
 For instance, a network may have services such as quality of service (QoS), firewall, VPN, attack detection/mitigation/prevention, compute-as-a-service, network-as-a-service, etc. There are many different kinds of services that could be present, and even domain-specific.
-In the context of entanglement-based Advanced Secure Networks, the SMS would manage quantum-specific services such as key generation as a service, entanglement as a service, and teleportation as a service.
+In the context of entanglement-based Quantum Networks, the SMS would manage quantum-specific services such as key generation as a service, entanglement as a service, and teleportation as a service.

 At the top of the TMN hierarchy, the Business Management System (BMS) is managing the functions related to a specific business, and often it's developed in-house because it's very business-specific.
 However, there are some tools that businesses can purchase and customize or have customized for them in order to implement their business management system.
 The BMS performs functions related to the network as a business by analyzing quality issues, and even providing a basis for billing and other financial reports.
-This is true for both classical networks and entanglement-based Advanced Secure Networks.
+This is true for both classical networks and entanglement-based Quantum Networks.

 By clearly defining the roles and responsibilities of different management layers, the TMN model enhances the efficiency, scalability, and reliability of network operations.